Collage of three D.C. plates.

 1953-54 Registration Numbers

 Passenger.
-The passenger (but not the non-passenger) section of the overview of 1948-52 registration numbers that appears on our page upon which plates of the 1940s are described also applies to how 1953 baseplates are numbered.
+The passenger section of the overview of 1948-52 registration numbers that appears on our page upon which plates of the 1940s are described also applies to how 1953 baseplates are numbered.
 Click here to get there.
 Furthermore, an additional series, which is only discussed below because it was not used in other years, was required for this base because it was the general-issue base for two years, not just one.

 Whereas no more than eight prefix letters were used on any single one-year base issued from 1948 through 1952, 14 letters were used on the two-year 1953 baseplate, and even those weren't quite enough.
 Specifically, these prefix letters were used on 1953 baseplates: A, E, F, G, J, K, N, P, S, U, V, W, Y, and Z. (Taking into consideration letters set aside for use exclusively on non-passenger plates, only I, O, Q, and X were left unused.)
-If it is assumed that no other single-letter prefixes were used this year and including the 99,999 plates without a letter prefix (numbers 1 through 9-9999), there are a total of 239,985 possible passenger registration number combinations using the standard all-number and single-letter-prefix combinations.
+If it is assumed that no other single-letter prefixes were used this year and including the 90,999 plates without a letter prefix (numbers 1 through 9-9999), there are a total of 230,985 possible passenger registration number combinations using the standard all-number and single-letter-prefix combinations.

 1955 Passenger plate no. AA-74-09